netgroup/pastrami/README.md

 ## Introduction

 Virtualized environments offer a flexible and scalable platform for evaluating network performance, but they can introduce significant variability that complicates accurate measurement.
 PASTRAMI is a methodology designed to assess the accuracy of performance measurements of software routers.
 In particular we address the accuracy of performance metrics such as the Partial Drop Rate at 0.5% (PDR@0.5%).
 While PDR@0.5% is a key metric to assess packet processing capabilities of a software router, its reliable evaluation depends on consistent router performance with minimal measurement variability.
 Our research reveals that different Linux versions exhibit distinct behaviors, with some demonstrating non-negligible packet loss even at low loads and high variability in loss measurements, rendering them unsuitable for accurate performance assessments.
 PASTRAMI proposes a systematic approach to differentiate between stable and unstable environments, offering practical guidance on selecting suitable configurations for robust networking performance evaluations in virtualized environments.
+In addition to throughput consistency and packet loss, PASTRAMI also deals with latency and jitter as significant performance evaluation aspects.
+The accuracy in measuring latency is significant since minor fluctuations have a significant effect on application layer quality of service.
+Our methodology identifies the way kernel releases and virtualization layers introduce additional delays or timing fluctuations that must be treated with caution so as not to draw false inferences.
+By including latency-aware measurement, PASTRAMI offers a more precise and comprehensive assessment of software router performance
+Architect:

+The Pastrami in this repository has been made with the above architect, as you can see we have two nodes named TG as traffic generator and SUT as system under test.
+You can use this repository to measure the performance of CPU and Latency.
+How to run?